Random projections in gravitational wave searches of compact binaries: RP-based template matrix factorization

 Instead of randomly projecting the column space of $\mathbf{H}$, the method can be generalized by applying RP on both the row and column spaces~\cite{halko2011finding}.
 This bilateral RSVD method is particularly useful when both $N_s$ and $N_T$ are very large.
-Figure~\ref{fig:Sig_Comp} compares the singular values obtained by the RP-based factorization against those from a direct SVD factorization.